-mild climate presents Today’s Special, the second solo exhibition from Nashville-based artist Cody Tumblin at the space.
-Today's Special features new ceramic and textile-based work from Tumblin, as well as a community potluck dinner and additional food-centric programming throughout the exhibition's run.
+mild climate presents Today’s Special, the gallery's second solo exhibition from Nashville-based artist Cody Tumblin.
+Today's Special centers around food-based community programming, and incorporates new ceramic and textile-based work from Tumblin.

 You haven’t experienced True Love until you let someone cook for you.
 Let someone tell you how they love you with a little bit of salt, olive oil, and rosemary and you’ll see what I mean.
 It could do you some good.
 I mean have you ever tasted a perfectly ripe, perfectly caramelized fried plantain?
 Have you ever ripped open a fresh round of sourdough to find steamy ghosts of desire haunting your olfactory senses?
 I truly believe that when Dante pierces the skin of the universe and looks upon the Love that moves the earth and stars, he was gazing into a deep bowl of warm tomato soup with a sprig of fresh basil on top.

 It’s a lot like learning anything, really.
 Cooking is a little awkward at first, but it’s honest work.
 A few burns, grease fires, and a couple years of overcooking chicken can actually teach you the deeper mysteries of life.
 Just grab a few things you like and boil them, fry them, bake them.
 Little by little you’ll find small miracles.
 A pinch of sugar to ease the acidity of a ripe tomato, a drizzle of honey to tenderize a hunk of meat, and a single bay leaf (what the hell is a bayleaf really?) can teach your chicken noodle soup a mighty trick.